icelandico/geodev_site/src/lib/content/blog/circular-progress-component-in-react.md

 ---
 A common component we see in applications is a component that displays progress, progress.
 This can be:
 - downloading files,
-- package consumption,
+- package usage,
 - data loading,
-- time remaining on a subscription.
+- remaining subscription period.

 In this, of course, you can use one of the many available solutions that you will find in the NPM repository.
 As always in such cases, I suggest making such a component yourself.
 In addition to the undoubted educational advantages, we have full access to the component and the freedom to extend and modify it.